Miche (bag)

-Miche (pronounced MEE-chee) is the name of a fashion handbag previously a Party Plan company, based in South Jordan, Utah, United States.
-In 2021 the patents and trademarks were purchased and Miche LLC reopened as just a direct wholesaler, based in Elizabeth, Colorado.
-Miche, LLC specializes in hand and shoulder bags based on a system of magnetic interchangeable bag covers (or Shells) and accompanying accessories.
-Products were originally available through independent sales representatives across America who marketed products via Miche Parties and personal websites, but are now online only through their website michelives.com.
-Prior to becoming just a direct wholesaler, distributors in many foreign countries also sold Miche and purchased products wholesale through the company.
+Miche (pronounced MEE-chee) is the name of a fashion handbag with interchangeable designs and handles.
+The company specializes in hand and shoulder bags based on a system of magnetic interchangeable bag covers (or Shells) and accompanying accessories.

-Origins
+History

 The company was founded in 2005 by Michelle Romero and Annette Cavaness.
 In 2004, Romero thought of an idea to change the outside of a handbag, without physically changing the bag itself.
 She created a prototype by taking apart her own bag and revamping it using super glue and scrap fabric.

 The name of the company came from Michelle's nickname, Miche (pronounced MEE-chee), which her mother-in-law calls her.

+The company was previously a subsidiary of Party Plan, based in South Jordan, Utah, United States.
+In March 2016, the US distributors of Miche bags closed the company down and organized a liquidation sale.
+Production and distribution continued through their former international partners including Miche Canada and Miche Europe.
+In April 2021, the patents and trademarks were purchased by four previous Miche representatives.
+Headquarters were relocated in Elizabeth, Colorado, and wholesale distribution relaunched in the USA.